stelzinga/MF/MGT_99.Legend.md

     56.CorpSec (Legal, tax)
     57.Procurement
     59.Other (Marketing, Procurement, ...)

+with Tools numbered as:

 80.Tools

-It is this naming and numbering that is used in the various MGT: xxx notes and any other Tool referencing a Profile Tree Item as well as file paths.
-Note that a reference to for example MGT: Tools or MGT: 80.Tools is deemed equivalent.
-The above Business Functions are an example and the items/numbers can differ for each Venture.

-All Profile Tree Items, in the order they appear in the Profile Tree as well as the Business Functions are explained in below sections, as is the definition of Process which is fundamental to the entire Venture.

-Each deliverable for each Profile Tree can have a number as well.
-The number is composed of the Profile Tree Item nr and then a new nr e.g.,

-    02.01.Activities as deliverable within 02.Organising etc.

-The Legend, with the Profile as overarching Framework, has the highest number in the naming convention: 99.Legend.
+The Legend, which contains the Profile as overarching Framework, has the highest number in the naming convention: 99.Legend.

+All Profile Tree Items other than Tools are explained in below sections in the order they appear in the Profile Tree, including the above mentioned Business Functions.

+Using numbers allows having a numbering with sub-numbers e.g., "02.01.Activities" as first deliverable within 02.Organising which yields 02.01.Activities.
+This allows effectively building a hierachy of notes that follow something akin to the "Dewey Decimal Classification" (see Wikipedia).
 ________________________________________
-## Process
-A Process is so fundamental to what happens within a Venture that it has a dedicated section to *define* it.

-A Process is one or more *triggered* or *continuous* *Steps* applied to one, or more, forms of *Input* to achieve one, or more, forms of desired *Output* or *Result*:

-    Input(s)  ⇒  Step(s)  ⇒  Result(s)

-A Process is defined by the 6W Framework: Where, What, When, Who, Why and How or.
-Which.
-In other words What Result is to be delivered, Where and When, *by* Whom *and* *for* Whom, Why is the Result relevant, and How is the Result achieved i.e., which Inputs are used and what does each Step do with the Input.
-Note that Where can be a geographic location, but can also refer to an Asset in which a Process is embedded.

-Output is purely determined by the *desired* Result and thus drives the design of the Steps and the Input.
-Input can be any of the following: Assets, Services from Suppliers and Results from other Processes or from the Process itself (internal loop back).
-Therefore, they have constraints: time, energy, manpower, cost, etc.
-Steps are the *logic* of the Process: they determine how Input is transformed into a specific Result.
-They may be manual or automatic (the latter case is triggered manually or by another Process).
-It is possible, and even likely, that several Processes, and thus Results, need to be combined to obtain a final Result.
-Such combined Processes have different names e.g. Activities, Macro-Processes, Process Group, etc.

-Processes can have several properties or attributes.

-*Process Status* is an indication of whether a Process is active, suspended, failing , etc. Assigning a status helps in dealing with Processes In a well structured manner.

-*Process Maintenance* is the notion of manually or automatically applying specific Processes to assure a target Process keeps yielding the expected Result over time.
-As these are extra Processes purely built to keep the target Process operational it adds to the Cost of the target Process.

-*Process Complexity* is determined by the multitude and complexity of the Steps and/or Input.
-Process Complexity has an impact on Process Maintenance.

-A *Process Owner* is the Group or Staff expected to yield a Result, making a Process Owner the Result Owner.
-However, they may not own the Input which may be produced by Processes outside of Process Owner remit, i.e., the owner faces a *dependency* on other Process and thus Process Owners.

-*Process Cost* is the cost of a Process.
-Often this Cost is hard to price, and may not be relevant on a per Process basis.
-Nevertheless, each Process incurs cost.
-Process Cost can be related to time spent by Staff on a Process.

-A Process has Risk associated to it, by definition, see above.
-The assessment of that Risk for a given Process is key in Risk Management.
-Sometimes specific Processes are designed to verify another Process has yielded a specific Result as per expectations.
-Such a Process is referred to as a Control or Check.
-By definition, even Controls have Risk embedded in them.

-Optimising Processes such that they are at lowest Cost and generate the least Risk possible, is key in Management in general.

-Any Process should directly or indirectly :
-- Maintain or Increase Revenue and/or
-- Maintain or Reduce Risk and/or
-- Maintain or Reduce Cost and/or
-- Report to Stakeholders

-If a Process does not do the above, directly or indirectly then it is likely it should not be performed at all.
-The assessment is easy for Process that do directly have an influence as per above.
-It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desires result is long.
-The truth is that particularly in large organisations the majority of processes are indirect.
-This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.
-________________________________________
 ## Environment
-The Environment of a Venture consists of *external forces* that can, and often will, influence Clients / Services / Operations / Management, either directly or indirectly and without the Venture having any form of control over that influence.
-Even if the Profile Tree shows it at the top, Environment is applicable *throughout* the entire Venture.
+The Environment of a Venture consists of *external forces* that can, and often will, influence Clients, Services, Operations or Management, either directly or indirectly and without the Venture having any form of control over that influence.
+Even if the Profile Tree shows it at the top, it is applicable *throughout* the entire Venture.
 Environment is important in SWOT analysis (see below) and general Risk Management.
-The Environment is driven by
+The Environment has two dimensions:
-1. Tthe country/countries out of which the Venture operates and/or where the Clients are located, and
+1. The Country/countries out of which the Venture operates and/or where the Clients are located, and
-2. The type of business or sector the Venture operates in.
+2. The Sector(s) the Venture operates in.

-These aspects drive forces like business law, tax law, natural factors like weather, availability of raw materials, infrastructure, investors a.k.a. shareholders, creditors, competitors, regulators, labour unions, markets, etc. It also includes changes in these forces through politics, public opinion, inventions and observations through scientific and human research, investigative news, etc.
+These aspects drive forces like business law, tax law, natural factors like weather, availability of raw materials, infrastructure, investors a.k.a. shareholders, creditors, competitors, regulators, labour unions, markets, etc. It also includes changes in these forces through politics, public opinion, inventions and observations through research, investigative news, etc.

-Key deliverables of a Venture thus are:
+These dimensions of a Venture are considered the deliverables of Environment:
 - Country
-- Business or Sector
+- Sector

+### Country
 The following are properties for Country:
--  Geography: includes consequences of the location the Venture operates in and which are not Climate related e.g. soil, volcanoes. risk of earthquakes, tsunamis.
+-  Geography: includes consequences of the location the Venture operates in and which are not Climate related e.g. soil, volcanoes, risk of earthquakes, tsunamis, etc.
-- Climate: a catch-all term for weather and climate.
+- Climate: a catch-all term for weather and climate including tornadoes, monsoon, draught, etc.
 - Nature: natural plant and wildlife as a result of Climate, Geography as well as Society.
-NB: Agriculture, if any, is discussed under Economy.
-- Infrastructure: represents the facilities supporting the Venture including Architecture, Energy, Telecommunication and Transportation.
+- Infrastructure: represents facilities available in a Country that support the Venture including access to real estate, energy, telecommunication and transportation.
 - Society: total of social forces excluding Politics and Economics.
-It includes aspects like Art, Cuisine, Music, Movies, Sports, Religion, Healthcare and Demographics.
+It includes aspects like art, cuisine, music, movies, sports, religion, healthcare and demographics.
-- Politics: represents the governmental and judicial structure, including Military as extension of Politics.
+- Politics: represents the governmental and judicial structure, and also includes military as extension of politics, data privacy laws.
-- Economy: supply/demand of goods and services.
+- Economy: supply/demand of goods and services within a country, as well as the dependency on other countries for such supply/demand.
-- Tax: they determine Profit tax, but also taxation of Staff salaries, and often also accounting standards to be used by the Venture
+- Tax: determines profit tax, but also income tax of Staff salaries, and often also accounting standards to be used by the Venture.
 - Regulators: regulations have a direct impact on Services and/or Operations and/or an indirect impact through Clients, Suppliers.

+### Sector
-The following are examples of the Business or Sector the Venture operates in:
+The following are properties related to Sectors:
 -Competitors: offer similar/same Services to similar/same Clients.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering services closest to the Venture's Services are called *Peers*.
 - Investors: represent people financing the Venture.
 The Business Function Finance, see below, is directly related for this aspect.
 - Technology: a main driver of innovation and thus is key to the Venture.

+It is worthwhile mentioning that some of these forces may not directly impact the Venture, but rather the Clients, Suppliers or Staff related to the Venture.
+For example income tax is not directly applicable to the Venture (profit or corporate tax is), but high income tax regimes means the cost of living is higher which may make it more difficult to attract skilled Staff from lower income tax countries.
 ________________________________________
 ## Clients
-Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
+Customers or Clients consist of *external* or *internal* individuals, groups, or corporations receiving the benefit of Services.
 Without Clients, there is no purpose for Services to be delivered.
-Understanding Clients's needs and constraints is critical to assuring Services are optimal.
-Obtaining this insight is part of the Business Function Marketing, a.k.a.
-Sales.
+Understanding Clients's needs and constraints is thus critical to assuring Services are optimal.
+Obtaining this insight is often part of an Activity called Marketing or Sales.

-Key deliverables for Clients are
-- Clients
+Obviously the range of Clients is vast, from individuals to entire Companies and anything in between like Small and Medium Enterprises.
+How a Venture manages its Clients depends among others on where a Client is located within this range, but also the sector in which the Venture offers its Services to those Clients.

-With the following being relevant for each Client:
+The following are key aspects of each Client:
+- Type: is the Client an individual or a corporate i.e. is the Client itself a Venture.
+Depending on this typology below questions may or may not have an answer.
+- Client Category: depending on the Client type this includes demographic aspects (individuals) and Sector(s) for corporates and can include tiering based on relative size within those corporates e.g., a tier one bank.
-- Overview: Description, can include, history, Environment business Client operates in, the Venture's Competitors having a relationship with the Client, etc.
+- Overview: Description, can include, history of the client itself, as well as the history of the relationship with the Client
+- Environment: the Environment the Client operates in, which can partially, or fully overlap with the Venture
+- Competitors: the Competitors of the Client, which can all or partially be Client of the Venture as well.
+- Suppliers: the providers of Services to the Client.
+These Suppliers can be competitors to the Venture, or not if they do not operate in the same Sector or Country.
+- Service: Services offered by the Venture and used by the Client as well as Services the Client uses, but which are not offered to the Client, or which are not part of the Service offering by the Venture .
+- Revenue: the Revenue of the Venture associated to the Client, but also the total Revenue of the Client,
+- Cost: Cost associated to maintaining the relationship with the Client, as well as the Cost structure and actual Cost of offering the Services the Client offers.
+- Risk: Risk associated to maintaining the relationship with the Client
 - Contact: Group/Groups owning or having a relationship with the Client.
-- Service: Services used by the Client in general, and the ones offered by the Venture in particular.
-- Revenue: the Revenue associated to the Client
-- Cost: Cost associated to maintaining the relationship with the Client
-- Risk: Risk associated to maintaining the relationship with the Client
-- Client Categorisation: the type of client, depending on the Venture e.g., institutional, retail, high net worth, public or private clients
 ________________________________________
 ## Services
-Services, or Products in the case of manufacturing Ventures, are items of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
+Goods, Services or Products in the case of manufacturing Ventures, are items of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
 For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offers Services (repair, advice) to service those Products.
-Client demand drives what needs to be delivered, where and when through Operations.
-Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Helpdesk Support.
+Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Helpdesk or IT Support.
-Services are expected to be of good *quality* which stipulates a Service should respond *simultaneously*
+Services are expected to be of good *quality* which stipulates a Service should respond *simultaneously* to:
 - Client expectations and
 - Lawful or regulatory requirements